Rules, Terms and Conditions of Service

 27.4.3.
 If the server crashes after the ¾ distance point has been reached, full points will be awarded based on the positions at the end of the last completed lap.

 28.1.
 For the current season, only Division 1 races are planned to be live streamed on the official SIM RACE SOUTH AFRICA YouTube channel.
-Division 2 races may be streamed only if capacity allows.

 28.2.
 Whilst every care is taken to produce race videos of the championship races, no liability will attach to SIM RACE SOUTH AFRICA for any unforeseen circumstances leading to a failure to produce a live stream or race video.